 - Autistic advocates (including a highly experienced PhD holder) create opposing factions, attacking the efforts of other stakeholders (including fellow autistic advocates) rather than reconcile differences and work together as allies for the same cause.

 - Some autistics even use their autism diagnosis as an excuse to deflect blame or partner non-autistic predators to target naïve autistics.

 - Meanwhile, no one is speaking out about the dangers of personality disorders being misdiagnosed as autism.

 Inclusion has become trendy.
 Many people are taking advantage of government grants to create charities disguised as “social enterprises” that close shop as soon as funding runs out while having only a superficial understanding of autism disability issues.
-They tend to engage in activities (e.g. sports activities, awareness campaigns, providing low paying work) with limited impact on the lives of autistic people.
+They tend to engage in activities (e.g. sports/arts activities, awareness campaigns, providing low paying work) with limited impact on autistic people’s upwards social mobility.

 Many organisations that openly employ autistics tend to consider such employment as an act of charity rather than investment.
-Beyond providing a symbolic number of jobs that are less demanding than that of non-autistic colleagues, they have no intention of supporting autistic staff to be more competitive or further their career development.
+Beyond providing a symbolic number of jobs that are less demanding than those given to non-autistic workers, they have no intention of supporting autistic staff to be more competitive or further their career development.
 The problems that autistics people face outside their work environment (such as family conflicts, exploitation by ‘friends’, mental health struggles) that resulted in them becoming difficult to employ are also not among the employers’ concern.